rened/juliawithpackages/README.md

 In addition to `JULIA_PKGDIR` the `JULIA_LOAD_PATH` is set to point to a `modules` subdirectory of where `jwp` was invoked.
 This is thus a great place to put any git submodules.

 While cruft will accumulate over time in `$HOME/.julia/juliawithpackages`, the few MBs lost are a very cheap resource compared to programmer time and nerves.
-And, you can still simply delete that directory from time to time if you wantto.
+And, you can still simply delete that directory from time to time if you want to.